nasa-jpl/open-source-rover/examples/README.md

   <summary>Expand to learn more about this build!</summary>

 ### Background
-Resilience was our first foray into robotics and has done several show-and-tells at the local elementary schools (driving over kids, Teachers, and the principal!).
+Resilience was our first foray into robotics and has done several show-and-tells at the local elementary schools (driving over kids, Teachers, and the Principal!).
 The name comes from the book "A Rover's Story" by Jasmine Warga.
 This was a family project we started in January of 2024 and finished in February 2025.
 We hope to add more to this build in the future.

 ### Modifications
 * TBD...